 Does paying off a personal loan early hurt credit?

-• In most cases, you can pay off a personal loan early.
-Your credit score might drop, but it will typically be minor and temporary.
+• Your credit score could drop if you pay off a personal loan early, but this will likely be minor and temporary.

-• Paying off an installment loan entirely can affect your credit score because of factors like your total debt, credit mix and payment history.
+• Paying off a personal loan entirely can affect your credit score because of factors like your payment history, length of credit and credit mix.

 • The benefits to paying off a personal loan include reducing your debt-to-income (DTI) ratio and saving on interest over the course of the loan.